Ttonyyy/YOLO_Project/README.md

 Their paper shows very strong results for the dataset KDEF but there are limitations with this dataset.
 It is not as well-suited for real-life use because it has a small dataset (4,900 samples) and has a very limited variation in poses and lighting.
 Thus, it performs well during testing on their test dataset but it will encounter a lot more problems trying to detect facial expressions from more diverse settings and environments.
 The dataset FER2013 performs poorly compared to KDEF because it just has a worse collection of data even if it has a much larger dataset (35,887 samples).
 A very important component missing from the paper is that it does not include any results for real-time implemention of their tracking model so we don't have any accuracy or latency performance to grade their models.

 # My Results
+All of my performance metric results for training and testing are provided in the path [yolo_runs/](yolo_runs/)

 # Future Work